krzosa/Sublime_RemedyBG/README.md

 	]
 }
 ```

-### vcvarsall addon
+### Setting up Microsoft compiler enviroment with vcvarsall.bat

-If you are developing using remedybg it seems pretty obvious that you would want access to the Microsoft compiler so additionally the package is shipping with the ```setup_vsvars.py``` (which I'm not sure I will be able to smuggle through package control).
-It sets up the vcvarsall paths for you, it was created by one of the sublime developers and it was hidden in an obsure repo.
-To make it work you need to add ```vc_vars_cmd``` to your settings, it needs to point at your vcvarsall:
+If you are developing using remedybg it seems pretty obvious that you would want access to the Microsoft compiler so additionally the package is shipping with the ```setup_vsvars.py```.
+You can find it in the ```other``` folder.
+It sets up the vcvarsall paths for you, it was created by one of the sublime developers, I found it on Stack Overflow.
+You need to:

+* Copy it into your User folder ```copy "%appdata%\Sublime Text\Packages\Sublime_RemedyBG\other\setup_vsvars.py" "%appdata%\Sublime Text\Packages\User\setup_vsvars.py"```
+* Add to your settings:

 ```
 "vc_vars_cmd": C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvarsall.bat,